PoonLab/surfaces/scripts_pipeline/sequence_analysis.md

 - fasta file with all CDSs from all genomes
 - `-ci`: csv file with information about proteins assigned to clusters
 - `-n`: number of proteins (to decide the maximum number of clusters to analyze --- should be the same as the number of proteins in your genome).
-- `-l`: location of your ouput files
+- `-l`: location of your output files

 Example
 ```